Autonomous Vehicle Market Size

 To understand geography trends, Download Sample Report

 The autonomous (driverless) car market is a moderately consolidated one.
-Apart from manufacturers, players, including hardware and software firms, have started focusing on entering into the growing trend of autonomous driving technology.
-Thus, partnerships, collaborations, and investments toward developing autonomous vehicles increased significantly in the automotive industry over the past three years (i.e., 2018-2020).
-They are likely to continue growing during the forecast period, primarily due to the increasing support from governments and private sectors across several countries to promote autonomous driving vehicle technology.
+Apart from manufacturers, players, including hardware and software firms, have started focusing on catering to the growing demand for autonomous driving technology in the automotive sector.
+Thus, partnerships, collaborations, and investments toward developing autonomous vehicles have increased significantly in the automotive sector.
+These initiatives are likely to continue growing during the forecast period, primarily due to increasing support from governments and private sectors across several countries to promote autonomous driving vehicle technology.